Key Takeaway

 Visual Inspection Before Use

 Before every injection, check the solution.
 It should be clear and free of particles.
 Semaglutide products should be colorless.
 Tirzepatide may be colorless to slightly yellow.
-If the solution looks cloudy, contains specks, or has changed color, do not inject it.
+If the solution looks cloudy, contains specks, or has changed color, don't inject it.
 Replace the medication and report the issue to your pharmacy.

 Are oral GLP-1 medications stored differently than injectables?